Volk's Electric Railway: Signalling

-The line is single throughout, with three passing loops - one at Halfway station (previously known as Paston Place and Peter Pan's Playground), and two others roughly midway between each terminal station and Halfway.
+The line is single throughout, with three passing loops - one at Halfway station and two others roughly midway between each terminal station and Halfway.
 The passing loops are equipped with spring loaded turnouts.
 These are set so that trains entering a loop are routed to the left track.
 Trains can exit the loop by pushing the switch blade to the appropriate position.
 In normal service two trains operate from end to end, passing at Halfway station, and there is generally only one train on each single track section at any one time.
 This is sufficient to provide a 15-minute interval service.
-Drivers are now equipped with radios which allow communication between themselves, stations, and control.
+Drivers are now equipped with radios which allow communication between each other, stations and control.

 Nevertheless, the line is operated using single track tokens.
 There are four colour coded tokens, one each for the sections between Aquarium and the first passing loop (red token), the passing loop and Halfway (yellow token), Halfway to the next passing loop (blue token), and the passing loop to Black Rock (white token).
 In practice, the two pairs of tokens (for the two sections west of Halfway, and for the two sections east of Halfway) are permanently combined into a single dual token, marked with two colours, as full operation of the line as four block sections is very rare.
 Due to the low line speed, multiple trains are able to operate in each section, but the token must be carried on the train furthest from Halfway.

 There are warning lights at pedestrian crossing points to the beach with a warbling siren to warn of the approach of a train.
 A following train is required to signal its approach to a pedestrian crossing point by sounding its klaxon horn.
 One such crossing provides the only external access to Halfway station.

-Rolling Stock
+Rolling stock

 The numbering of cars can cause some confusion as numbers were duplicated when new cars replaced scrapped vehicles.
 In 1948, cars Nos.
 8, 9 and 10 were renumbered 5, 2 and 1 respectively after the cars bearing those numbers were scrapped.
 All cars reverted to their original numbers in the year 2000.
 The cars were often built in pairs.
 Currently, there are seven electric cars and one diesel locomotive in operation on the line with an additional two electric cars on static display elsewhere.

 The railway also has a few service wagons that are used with the diesel locomotive.

-A highly detailed model of Volks carriage No. 6 is on show in the foyer of the Brighton Toy and Model Museum, donated by Siemens who provided much of the electrical equipment used on the railway.
+A highly detailed model of Volks car 6 is on show in the foyer of the Brighton Toy and Model Museum, donated by Siemens which provided much of the electrical equipment used on the railway.